 In Nuevo Mexico, it was the Franciscans who had the crown's permission to create missions, and Franciscans were making impressions upon the Pueblo as the Jesuits had upon the Yaqui.
 Pueblo Indians were interested in spiritual matters.
 They saw Franciscans flagellating themselves, walking barefoot and in many other ways depriving themselves.
 The Pueblo believed that priests had the power to mediate between humanity and nature, and they saw the Franciscans as people with powers like their shamans or witches.
-They were impressed by Spanish soldiers and well attired officials prostrating before the Franciscans – a policy performed to impress the Indians.
-Franciscans claimed the power to cure the sick, to make rain and good harvests, and many Indians believed that it might be best to cooperate with and appease the Franciscans.
-It is rumored that some Pueblo Indians did not want to be revisited by the wrath of the gods that they heard had been put upon their people – punishment for what the Christians described as their idolatry.
+They were impressed by Spanish soldiers and well-attired officials prostrating before the Franciscans – performed to impress the Indians.
+Franciscans claimed the power to cure the sick, to make rain and good harvests.
+Many of the Pueblo Indians believed that it might be best to cooperate with and appease the Franciscans.
+It is rumored that some did not want to be revisited by the wrath of the gods that they heard had been put upon their people – punishment for what the Christians described as idolatry.

-Life became more desperate in Nuevo Mexico.
-In 1660 years of draught and crop failure began.
+Beginning in 1660 in Nuevo Mexico, years of draught and crop failure made life more desperate.
 Famine and bitterness grew.
 By now the population of the Pueblos was considerably less than it had been when the Spaniards first arrived – partly the result of disease from Europe.
-By 1680, it has been estimated, the Pueblo Indian population would be down fifty percent from what it had been in 1630. [note]
+By 1680, it has been estimated, the Pueblo Indian population would be down fifty percent from what it had been in 1630. note23

 In 1675, Spain's governor of Nuevo Mexico had 47 medicine men arrested.
 The soldiers took the men to Santa Fe, hanged some and whipped and jailed the rest.
 After the Spanish soldiers left Santa Fe, Pueblos arrived and demanded the release of the medicine men.
 Without soldiers as reinforcements the governor released the surviving captives.

 Pueblo Indians in various villages across Nueva Mexico, led by a medicine man named Popé, rebelled against Spanish rule, beginning at dawn on August 11, 1680.
 Within a few days, twenty-one missionaries and 400 Spaniards were killed, and several churches and ranch houses were in flames.
 On August 15, Indian warriors converged on Santa Fe.
 They cut off the water supply to the 1,000 men, women and children there, and they sang "The Christian god is dead, but our sun god will never die."
 The Spaniards counterattacked.
-The Indians pulled back, and on August 21 the Spaniards at Santa Fe fled, making their way southward down the Rio Grand to a mission that had been built in 1659, at El Paso del Norte, the refugees taking with them a wooden statue of the Virgin Mary – Nuestra Señora de La Conquesta (Our Lady of the Conquest).
+The Indians pulled back, and on August 21 the Spaniards at Santa Fe fled, making their way southward down the Rio Grand to a mission that had been built in 1659, at El Paso del Norte, the refugees taking with them a wooden statue of the Virgin Mary.

-Spanish authorities remained concerned about their holdings in the north, and concerned with French moves from the far north in their direction.
 In 1690 a small party of soldiers and four Franciscan priests moved into Texas to begin what they hoped would be Spain's rule there.
 The expedition stopped at what had been the French fort at Matagorda Bay, and one of the priests, Father Mazanet, set fire to the fort to discourage the French from re-occupying it.
 The expedition journeyed a little over 200 miles to the northeast and established a mission called San Francisco de los Tejas.
-In 1691, Spain appointed General Domingo Teránde los Ríos as governor of Texas, and he brought with him supplies and gifts with which to placate Indians.
+In 1691, Spain appointed General Domingo Teránde los Ríos as governor of Texas, and he brought with him supplies and gifts with which to placate local Indians.

 In 1700, some Hopi Indians (a branch of Pueblo Indians) rose against Christianity.
-After hearing of the conversion of 73 Hopi at the village of Awatovi where the Spaniards had established a mission, Hopi leaders ordered the missionaries to leave, but the Spanish refused.
+This came when Hopi leaders heard of the conversion of 73 Hopi at the village of Awatovi where the Spaniards had established a mission, Hopi leaders ordered the missionaries to leave, but the Spanish refused.
 The Hopi attacked Awatovi, burned what they could, leaving in the smoldering ruins the bodies of around 700 men, women and children – Hopi, Spaniards, Christians and non-Christians.